Starting April 21, 2020, Amazon affiliate changes will become a reality and will make this company the greediest in history.

 Use of Images

-Amazon stopped its affiliates from using images directly from its site.
+One of Amazon’s affiliate changes was to prevent their affiliates from using images directly from their site.

 And not because of copywriting issues or any legal stuff either.